tyborgplusplus/csv-db-maven-plugin/README.md

 The csv-db-maven-plugin simplifies maintenance of configuration data in applications.
 It collects the data from csv files and imports this data to database tables.
-Whole system configuration could be summarized in one csv file or clustered by e.g. environment (development, test, ..).
+Whole system configuration could be summarized in one csv file or clustered by e.g. business components.
 CSV as source format enables sorting and comparing files and is easy to maintain in table editors.

 Goals